How is child support set?

 If you do not have to, ask your DSHS caseworker for a declaration explaining why they are not making you work.
 See How to Write a Declaration in a Family Law Case.

 If you are also working in a correctional industry work program, at least 15% of your gross wages goes to child support.
 (This is not true if you are in a Class I work program.)
 You can read the law about this at RCW 72.09.111(1).

 The court can also base your child support obligation on any other money, assets, or property you own while in jail/prison.
 You can read the law about this at RCW 72.09.480.

 The court may order post-secondary support in one of these situations:

 You each must pay your share of the “basic support obligation” to whoever has custody.
-This includes the state, if the child is getting public assistance or in foster care.
+This includes the state if the children are getting public assistance or are in foster care.

 Visit Northwest Justice Project to find out how to get legal help.